HL7/davinci-dtr/input/pagecontent/formal_specification.md

 When launched in standalone mode, the app should include the `launch/patient` scope to indicate that the EHR needs to provide patient context.
 The app can use the returned patient to search for relevant unfinished sessions.

 Since a patient won’t be in context, the app will need to provide a selection of patients that the user can choose from.
 But this would be from the EHR, currently.
-Another option would be to let the user select which payer they want and then select a patient from the saved DocumentReferences.

 The DTR app SHALL only be scoped to one patient and be prohibited from accessing resources aside from the ones the EHR has authorized it to gain access to.
 The payer system SHALL only provide DocumentReferences for usage by the DTR app if it is scoped to a specific patient.
 The DTR app should not be allowed to query all in-progress QuestionnaireResponses without specifying a patient to limit the search.